News & Resources

 Tip #5: Make sure your kids are covered

-For most parents, taking care of children is the priority during a separation.
+Taking care of children is usually a priority during a separation.
 As part of the negotiations, you may agree to keep any children covered under one extended health plan or another.
 If the child (or children) lives primarily with one parent, you may want to confirm that their belongings, such as expensive electronics and other high-ticket items, are covered under the relevant home insurance policy.

 Stay up to speed on your insurance options